odingol/KrustyKrabs/README.md

 FIRST PROJECT IDEA
 -

-Create a responsive website for a finctional restaurant that would allow for users to view "customer" reviews, see how far they are from the store's location, and select items from a menu that would be displayed in a shopping cart modal.
+Create a responsive website for a fictional restaurant that would allow for users to view "customer" reviews, see how far they are from the store's location, and select items from a menu that would be displayed in a shopping cart modal.

 PROJECT WIREFRAME